 The reason for this is that, when you wash it using washing machine together with other items, the friction of heavy load can degrade the silk fabric and make it less slick and smooth.
 Consequently, this greatly reduces the skin and hair benefits it can provide for you.

 P.S.
-But if your washing machine at home can handle low-temperature, gentle cycles, you can safely machine wash the silk pillowcase.
+However if your washing machine at home can handle low-temperature, gentle cycles, you can safely machine wash the silk pillowcase.
 You can machine wash it by turning it inside out, and placing it inside a mesh laundry bag.

 How to hand wash silk pillowcase?

 In fact, hand washing silk pillowcase at home only takes about five minutes!

 Watch the 1-min video or follow the text provided below.

 - clean bowl/clean sink/clean tub/clean place for washing

 - cold water/lukewarm water

-white vinegar (optional) - White vinegar will help to remove any soapy residue in the silk fibre, restore shine and leave it silky smooth.
+- white vinegar (optional) - White vinegar will help to remove any soapy residue in the silk fabric, restore shine and leave it silky smooth.

 How do you wash your silk pillowcase by hand: